Finance industry tears into Britain's Brexit trading plans

 The equivalence regime is already being revised since Britain voted to leave the EU to toughen up rules for “systemic” foreign financial firms or activities, such as the clearing of euro-denominated assets, which London dominates.

-Failure to obtain generous access to EU markets could prompt calls for Britain to row back on financial rules to boost the City’s competitiveness, a step British regulators have warned against.
+Failure to obtain generous access to EU markets could prompt calls for Britain to row back on financial rules to boost the City of London’s competitiveness, a step British regulators have warned against.

 Additional reporting by Philip Blenkinsop in Brussels, editing by Jane Merriman